Dr. John Happel | Aug 28, 2018 | 0

 Here’s an example.

 Patients with unsightly spider veins suspect something is wrong.
-Overly aggressive recommendations for unnecessary procedures made them uncomfortable.
+Overly aggressive recommendations for unnecessary procedures have made them uncomfortable.
 One patient who recently came to me for a second opinion told me that she had 35 spider vein treatments over the past year at another vein center in Pittsburgh.
 She went there every week faithfully.
 That vein franchise fraudulently submitted her spider vein treatments to her insurance company.
 Spider veins are considered cosmetic by all insurance companies and are not covered by insurance.
 The worst part of it was that the area that they treated behind her knee was still covered with spider veins!

-Many people have heard that their saphenous veins are needed for a possible future heart bypass.
+People have heard that their saphenous veins are needed for a possible future heart bypass.
 That’s why their idea of a second opinion suddenly became an epiphany.

-Sure enough, when the venous test is repeated in the second doctor’s office, the Doppler test is entirely normal.
+Sure enough when the venous test is repeated in the second doctor’s office, the Doppler test is entirely normal.
 It is a very common scenario.
 I have seen it myself too many times.

 What’s the explanation?